-With its resource-rich land and easy water access, it comes as no surprise that this area has become a bustling metropolis.
+With its resource-rich land, fun & exciting activities, and easy water access, it comes as no surprise that this area has become a bustling metropolis.
 Jacksonville is a shining example of the American melting pot, featuring a rich culture and heritage that we proudly share so others come to love the area as much as we do.

 The Native Americans of Jacksonville

 The history of Jacksonville, FL, starts with its first inhabitants.
 Researchers have discovered remains and pottery remnants from the oldest Native American tribes dating back to 2500 BC.